agrc/gis.utah.gov/data/googleimagery/index.md

 ### Printing Web Maps with Discover Services
 {: .text-left}

-Take a look at this blog post for information about [Printing Web Maps with Discover Services]({{"/printing-web-maps-with-discover-services/" | prepend:site.baseurl}}).
+Take a look at this blog post for information about [Printing Web Maps With Discover Services]({{"/printing-web-maps-with-discover-services/" | prepend:site.baseurl}}).

 ### Archive Services
 {: .text-left}